conorbmurphy/galvanizereference/README.md

 There are a few important types of matrices that we will discuss in more detail below.
 An **orthogonal matrix** is important for statement of preference surveys. **Eigenvectors** and **eigenvalues** are good for page rank analysis.
 The **stochastic matrix** is central to the Markov process, or a square matrix specifying the probabilities of going from one state to another such that every column of the matrix sums to 1.

 ---

+## Calculus ##

+There are two main operations of calculus and therefore two essential tools needed in data science: differentiation and integration.

+In graphing a straight line, the slope is often thought of as rise over run where in `f(x) = mx + b`, `m` is the slope of the line.
+The **slope** of a function is the rate of change with respect to itself at a given point.
+The **derivative** of a function is a function that gives the slope of the tangent line.
+This has to do with the function's limit, also known as the **instantaneous rate of change**.
+The derivative is also denoted by `dy/dx`.
+A **second derivative** measures how the rate of change of a quantity is itself changing.

+An **integral** assigns numbers to functions in a way that can describe displacement, area, volume, and other concepts that arise by combining infinitesimal data.
+There are two main types of integrals.
+An **indefinite integral** simply reverses a derivative.
+A **definite integral** has an upper and lower bound.

+---